 Jane has been involved in competitive sports since a very young age and began practicing Iyengar yoga in the mid-90s as a means to treat chronic knee problems.
 Jane soon found that the mind–body connection of yoga far outweighed the physical benefits, and became conscious of how yoga complements athletics, as well as enhances every day life.
 She wanted to share her knowledge of yoga with others and is now registered with the Yoga Alliance at the experienced 500-hour level.
-Currently, Jane is extending her studies in the field of yoga therapy with JJ Gormley, and recently completed evidence- based Rewind Yoga training for our aging population.
+Jane continued her studies in the field of the therapeutics of yoga with JJ Gormley, and completed Rewind Yoga training for our aging population.
 Jane is also trained to teach aerial yoga, bodyART, TRX and is a certified personal trainer with the American Council on Exercise.
 Jane’s breath and body training with Sadie Nardini has taken her yoga to an entirely different level.
 Jane utilizes Sadie’s method to “Train smarter, not harder.”
 She has an ongoing study of essential oils and is available for private consultations.
 Jane is eager to assist everyone in obtaining the physical and mental benefits of a regular yoga practice.
 Schedule an appointment with her today.